somhi/jtframe/doc/sdram.md

 0      | High for vertical games
 1      | 4-way joysticks

+If JTFRAME_VERTICAL is defined, bit 0 is set during power up.
+The contents of core_mod can be set by defining a index=1 rom in the MRA file.

 ## Automatic SDRAM Dump

 A fraction of bank zero's SDRAM contents can be dumped to the SDRAM on MiSTer using the NVRAM interface.
 You have to define two macros: